koro-xx/Watson/README.md

 #Assets

+Watson is programmed in plain C and uses the Allegro 5 library.
+Big thanks to the friendly folks from #allegro in Freenode for all the tips and advice.

+The GUI uses SiegeLord's [WidgetZ library](https://github.com/SiegeLord/WidgetZ) (included with the sources).

 The main text font is [Linux Libertine](http://linuxlibertine.sf.net/) by Philipp H. Poll, licensed under the GPL.
 The TTF tiles used are a combination of symbols from different fonts downloaded from www.fontlibrary.org.
 The sounds are from www.freesound.org.
-Button icons are by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/) licensed under [Creative Commons CC BY 3.0](http://creativecommons.org/licenses/by/3.0/), and bitmap tiles are from www.icons8.com, also licensed under [Creative Commons CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/).
+Button icons and bitmap tiles are from www.icons8.com, licensed under [Creative Commons CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/).

+The code itself is licensed under the GPLv3 (this excludes the above items).

-The tile set is rendered from TTF fonts, but there is also an option to load custom bitmap tiles (pressing 'T').
-If you want to change them, they should be stored in <APPDIR>/icons into 8 separate folders named 0 to 7, each with 8 square tiles in .png format.
+Note: The tile set is rendered from TTF fonts, but there is also an option to load custom bitmap tiles in the settings.
+If you want to change the tiles, they should be stored in <APPDIR>/icons into 8 separate folders named 0 to 7, each with 8 square tiles name 0.png to 7.png.

 ##Build instructions: